 They Both Only Control One Half Of Their Body

-That's not to say the girls are not very dexterous!
+That's not to say the girls are uncoordinated.
 They like to play sports, such as volleyball and bowling, and they can both write, swim, and dance together like any other person might.
 They even have a knack for music.